melikaDaa/BlazorArticleProject/README.md

 Welcome to the Blazor app building Article Project!

 Blazor is a single-page app framework for building client-side web apps using .NET and WebAssembly.
 In this app we will build a complete Blazor app and learn about the various Blazor framework features along the way. we used entityframework core and Identity.
-FutherMore we use api to get and show data and used Asp.net core Identity for authentication and autherize. and also localstorage service to save token.
+FutherMore we use api to get and show data and used Asp.net core Identity for Authentication And Authorization . and also localstorage service to save token.
  </div>